Rikonardo/KiORM/README.md

-# KiORM - Simple and powerful MySQL library for tiny projects
+# KiORM - Simple and powerful MySQL Java library for tiny projects

 > Notice: KiORM is still in SNAPSHOT state.
 The code is not tested, there is no Javadoc, the API may change unexpectedly.
 If that doesn't bother you, welcome! 😎